Grist-Data-Desk/land-grab-2/README.md

 ## Installation

+### Python Version Requirement

+This project currently requires using Python <= 3.10.4.
+To set the appropriate Python version locally, consider using a Python version manager like [`pyenv`](https://github.com/pyenv/pyenv).

 ### Prerequisities

 This project uses [Git LFS](https://git-lfs.com/) to store `.zip`, `.dbf`, and `.shp` files remotely on GitHub rather than directly in the repository source.
 In order to access these files and build the datasets locally, you'll need to do the following: